 Sweden's cities like Stockholm are well known for its rich cultural heritage and idyllic setting; the cities are spread out across 14 islands.
 Gothenburg, which is Sweden's second largest city, offers multicultural experiences and a vibrant entertainment scene, and Malmo is a bustling cosmopolitan city.

 Swedish colleges and Universities lay a strong emphasis on group work and work towards creating a forward thinking culture to keep students close to industry trends and connected to latest ideas.
 Higher education in Sweden encourages students to take on more responsibilities, personal initiatives and act independently.
+Student life is something that everyone will enjoy in Sweden.
 Generally, there is an informal and relaxed relationship between teachers and students in educational institutions, making the study atmosphere an open and a warm one.

 Top Five Unis

-Here's a look at the top five Swedish Universities as per the QS World University Rankings:
+Here's a look at the top five Swedish Universities as per the latest QS World University Rankings:

-- Chamiers University of Technology - 202nd position internationally
+- Chalmers University of Technology - 132nd position internationally

 Students taking up master’s degrees are generally offered the opportunity to practice the theory from their programs.
 Most of these courses are offered in close collaboration with the industry, to help students prepare for future employment.